Chukwu3meka/the-book-rust-lang/README.md

 This text is available in paperback and ebook format from No Starch Press.

-This is a repo to track my progress with The Book by Rust Foundation while I learn Rust
+### This is a repo to track my progress while I learn Rust

-Different branches in this repo contains my practice
+> Different branches in this repo contains my practice

 1. <b>hello_world</b>: Basic rust program, installation, and rustc
 2. <b>hello_cargo</b>: Using cargo(Rust package manager and build system) > cargo build, cargo check, cargo run, and cargo build --release